DanSing for You: Judges

 Evi Droutsa, Jake Athanasiadis and Alex Panayi were the judges of the first season.
 In the second season, Droutsa and Athanasiadis returned as judges while Panayi was replaced by Nikos Mouratidis.
 The judges of the second season returned for the third season.

-In February 2014, the network ceased their cooperation with the judge Mouratidis due to bad behavior during the semifinal against a contestant.
+In February 2014, the network ceased their cooperation with the judge Mouratidis due to bad behavior during the semi-final against a contestant.